Mongolian script: Vowel harmony

 Any Mongolian word can contain the neutral vowel i, but only vowels from either of the other two groups.
 The vowel qualities of visually separated vowels and suffixes must likewise harmonize with those of the preceding word stem.
 Such suffixes are written with front or neutral vowels when preceded by a word stem containing only neutral vowels.
 Any of these rules might not apply for foreign words however.

 Separated final vowels

 A separated final form of vowels a or e (^{?} a/e) is common, and can appear at the end of a word stem, or suffix.
-This form requires a final-shaped preceding letter, and an word-internal gap in between.
+This form requires a final-shaped preceding letter, and a word-internal gap in between.
 This gap can be transliterated with a hyphen.
 (Note: In digital typesetting, this shaping is achieved by inserting a between the separated letters.)